ifilios/AI-Fame-Analyzer/README.md

 **Example:**
 If a celebrity does not have a YouTube channel, the **25% YouTube weight** is redistributed proportionally among the remaining metrics.

-> This prevents celebrities from receiving an artificially low **Fame Score** due to missing platforms.
+> This prevents celebrities from receiving an artificially low **Fame Score** due to missing platforms